 The Keystone Exams are end-of-course assessments that help determine whether a student has mastered the state standards associated with a particular course.
 The content areas of algebra, biology, literature are tested in Pennsylvania.
-At the Bloomsburg Area High School, the following courses have accompanying Keystone Exams: Algebra I, Biology 9 Honors, Foundations of Biology II, English 10, and English 10 Honors.
+At the Bloomsburg Area High School, the following courses have accompanying Keystone Exams: Algebra I, Algebra IB, Honors Biology, Biology, English 10, and English 10 Honors.
 Though proficiency on the exams is not required for graduation, participation in these exams is required for federal accountability purposes unless a religious exception is filed.